Swords, County Dublin: Urban layout

 The main retail area is located in the centre of the town and includes the town's wide, tree-lined Main Street, and the Pavilions and Swords Central combined shopping centres.
 There are also two smaller retail developments, Swords Plaza and Swords Town Mall.
 Most civic facilities are also in this central area, with some subsidiary shopping and civic centres in surrounding housing areas.

 The west of the urban area is mainly residential, with the neighbourhoods of Applewood, Rathbeale and Brackenstown to the north of the Ward River and Knocksedan, River Valley, Rathingle, Highfields, and Boroimhe to the south side of the river.

 The main business and industrial areas are located to the east of the town centre, along the R132 dual carriageway.
 These include Balheary Industrial Park, Swords Business Campus, Swords Business Park, and the Airside campus (Business Park, Retail Park and Motor Park).
-The neighbourhoods of Seatown, Lissenhall, Holywell and Drynam are also to the east of the town core.

-Postal designation

-Swords has a postal address of County Dublin, and an eircode "routing key" of K67.
+These campuses separate the town centre from the residential neighbourhoods further east — Seatown, Lissenhall, Holywell and Drynam (or Drinan) — for which reason the Central Statistics Office treats the latter areas as forming a separate census town, which since 1991 it has dubbed Kinsealy–Drinan and had a population of 7,526 at the 2022 census.
+The development plan for Fingal County Council treats Kinsealy–Drinan as part of Swords.